cloudfoundry-incubator/kubecf/doc/stacks.md

 * All buildpacks are installed as `name_buildpack`.
 This doesn't make much sense, but is the way cf-deployment defines all the built-in stacks, and kubecf assumes this convention is used everywhere.

-* There must be a release for that stack with the same name as the stack.
+* There must be a release for that stack with exactly the same name as the stack (no prefix/suffix removal is applied here).
 This is the rootfs.
 Every other release must define a buildpack, either via the implicit name rules with prefix/suffix removal, or via a `buildpack` property.

 * The rootfs must have a job called `$STACK-rootfs-setup` similar to [cflinuxfs3-release's cflinuxfs3-rootfs-setup](https://github.com/cloudfoundry/cflinuxfs3-release/blob/b47ca31/jobs/cflinuxfs3-rootfs-setup/templates/pre-start).